dailydrip/uhura/README.md

 You can find several example SendGrid template files in the [doc/sendgrid_templates directory](doc/sendgrid_templates directory)

-## License
+# License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - See the [LICENSE](LICENSE.txt) file for details.